 |CURRENT PHOTOGRAPHY GALLERIES EXHIBITIONS|

-Landscape Photography Blogger, in two and a half years has grown from scratch into an acclaimed online resource for fine art landscape photography, conservation and collectors of fine art photography with 1,000s of followers in 67 countries and content syndicated on blogs and websites all over the world.
+Landscape Photography Blogger, in three years has grown from scratch into an acclaimed online resource for fine art landscape photography, conservation and collectors of fine art photography with 1,000s of followers in 67 countries and content syndicated on blogs and websites all over the world.
 Keep checking Landscape Photography Blogger for news and new developments.

-Also, please check back here for announcements regarding upcoming photography galleries exhibitions and events.
+Also, please check back here for announcements regarding upcoming exhibitions and other events at photography galleries.
 After the completion of various preparations and projects, a larger scale rollout will swing into action including exhibitions in major museums and larger venues.

-Northern California, Northern Sierra, Northern Nevada, Plumas County: Reno, Sacramento, Lake Tahoe, Redding, Red Bluff, Chico, Oroville, Marysville, Yuba City, Quincy, Greenville, Taylorsville, Chester, Lake Almanor, Westwood, Portola, Blairsden, Graeagle and other communities of Plumas County, Lassen County and other northern counties and states are in range to attend the upcoming major exhibition in Quincy, California at the Plumas Arts Capitol Arts Center.
+Photographs by both Philip Hyde and David Leland Hyde showing ongoing at the Plumas Arts Capitol Arts Gallery in Quincy, California.
+Exhibition for the benefit and photographic education and enrichment of Northern California, Northern Sierra, Northern Nevada, Plumas County: Reno, Sacramento, Lake Tahoe, Redding, Red Bluff, Chico, Oroville, Marysville, Yuba City, Quincy, Greenville, Taylorsville, Chester, Lake Almanor, Westwood, Portola, Blairsden, Graeagle and other communities of Plumas County, Lassen County and other northern counties and states.